microsoftly/BotTester/README.md

 config can be set one of 2 ways:

 1. creating a bot-tester.json file in the root directory of your project.
-2. passing in a config object into the options param, which is the last, when creating a BotTester instance
+2. passing in a config object into the options param when instantiating new instances of the BotTester

 Passing in the config overrides any default values or values set by bot-tester.json.
 At the moment, the options are: